Rando User GuideRando User Guide

 How the Limit Works

-When Limit is Reached
+When the Limit is Reached

 • Value proposition: Shows benefits of unlimited slideshows